Bokkoms: Drying

-The bokkom industry
+Bokkom industry

-Bokkoms is a delicacy typical to the Western Cape of South Africa, and specifically the West Coast.
-Although it has a significant market in the Western Cape (where it is very popular and can be found in hotels, bars, bottle stores (in UK: off-licence), fish shops and beach kiosks on the beaches and holiday resorts), it has not been able to become a common product in the larger part of Southern African butcheries, fisheries and grocery stores like biltong has.
-It is, however, available for ordering and shipping through the internet in vacuum packed format.
+Bokkoms is a specialty typical of the Western Cape of South Africa, and specifically the West Coast.
+Although it has a significant market in the Western Cape (where it is well-known and can be found in hotels, bars, bottle stores, fish shops and beach kiosks on the beaches and holiday resorts), it has not become a common product in the larger part of Southern African butcheries, fisheries and grocery stores like biltong.
+It is, however, available for ordering and shipping through the internet in vacuum-packed format.

 There is a vibrant bokkom industry in the "bokkom capital" of the world, Velddrif, on the West Coast of South Africa.
-Around 95% of South Africa's bokkoms are produced in Velddrif, in a series of small individual factories located along the Berg river.
+Around 95% of South Africa's bokkoms are produced in Velddrif, in a series of small individual factories located along the Berg River.
 Each factory has its own small jetty on the river at the front of the factory.
-In the past, large schools of mullet was caught in the river and the jetties were used as a place to tie the fishermen's "bakkies" (small boats) to unload their catch.
+In the past, large schools of mullet were caught in the river and the jetties were used as a place to tie the fishermen's "bakkies" (small boats) to unload their catch.
 Because of over-fishing, the catching of mullet in the river is now prohibited and it must be netted in the open sea just off Laaiplek.

 Velddrif is the ideal place for the bokkom industry.
-It has access to the mullet just off the coast, its weather conditions are ideal for drying the fish (dry summers and relatively low rainfall), and it has access to huge amounts of sea salt as spring tide pushes the sea over the extensive salt pans (the largest salt factory in South Africa where salt is extracted from sea water, the Cerebos salt factory, is also situated there).
-It also has access to fresh water in the form of the Berg river.
-It is thus no co-incidence that the bokkom industry originated and still continue to be situated in Velddrif.
-The well-known "Bokkomlaan" (Bokkom avenue) along the banks of the Berg river in Velddrif is a place where tourists can see large numbers of bokkoms strung up in bunches on rows of reed scaffolds along the side of the road.
+It has access to the mullet just off the coast, its weather conditions are ideal for drying the fish (dry summers and relatively low rainfall), and it has access to large amounts of sea salt as spring tide pushes the sea over the extensive salt pans (the largest salt factory in South Africa where salt is extracted from sea water, the Cerebos salt factory, is also situated there).
+It also has access to fresh water in the form of the Berg.
+The well-known Bokkomlaan ('bokkom avenue') along the banks of the Berg in Velddrif is a place where tourists can see large numbers of bokkoms strung up in bunches on rows of reed scaffolds along the side of the road.

 Eating

-Bokkoms is a unique, traditional delicacy of the West Coast of South Africa.
-It is best enjoyed with white wine, or with bread, apricot jam and black coffee, but can also be used in soups and spaghetti's, tapenades, ragout or just as a bite on its own.
+Bokkoms is often eaten with white wine, or with bread, apricot jam and black coffee, but can also be used in soups, spaghetti, tapenade, ragout or on its own.